bfox1/McSao/README.md

 and lastly the overall percentage of the current goal

 just lay it out all abstractly and in examples.
 I will come back after its done to replace the example template with current stuff :) please thankyou

+*EDIT* @Chris I'll be contributing to this README and I'll be working on management, just gonna need you to help me with seting up dev todos so we can work together to make this purdy. - Blood